jheagle/battleship/README.md

 # battleship

 This is just a fun project creating a game of battleship.
 Experimenting with functional programming and ES6 features.

-A relatively recent version is running at [battleship live sample](https://joshuaheagle.com/battleship/)
+A relatively recent version is running at https: //joshuaheagle.com/battleship/

 ## Modules